Ildarik/100-days-of-code/log.md

 **Today's Progress**: Solved routing issue.
 Started express-session implementation.

 **Thoughts**: Fill your memory late at night with an issue and sleep on it

+## Day 69: February 10, 2020 Monday

+**Today's Progress**: Debugged express session issue.

+**Thoughts**: Maybe the 2nd step on debugging after billions of console.log() is to try to simplify code as much as you can and grow bigger...